etherlinkcom/docs/docs/network/smart-rollup-nodes.md

    :::

-- An account with at least 10,000 liquid (unstaked) tez, referred to as the _operator account_.
+- An account with at least 10,000 liquid, available tez, referred to as the _operator account_.
 You can use the same account that you use for a layer 1 baker, but for better security, you can use a different account and delegate its tez to the layer 1 account.
+Without 10,000 liquid tez, the Smart Rollup node will not start in operator or maintenance mode.

 - An account with a small amount of liquid tez for cementing and outbox operations.